Zhovten-Games/InterDeadIT/content/en/faq/is-this-specific.md

 ---
-title: "Is this a link to specific people?"
+title: 'Is this a link to specific people?'
-slug: "is-this-specific"
+slug: 'is-this-specific'
 weight: 1
-translationKey: "faq-specific"
+translationKey: 'faq-specific'
-summary: "Communion is possible, but the channel answers with the person whose echo matches your call."
+summary: 'Communion is possible, but the channel answers with the person whose echo matches your call.'
 ---

 Is communion with a specific dead person possible?